 Digital Asset Management

-it and that is "Digital Asset Management" (DAM).
-Knowing the term can be
+this article, "Digital Asset Management" (a.k.a.
+DAM).
+Knowing this term can be

-useful if you wish to probe further or discuss the topic with others.
+useful if you wish to probe further or discuss this topic with others.

 Michael Brochstein is an independent photojournalist based in Washington, DC and New York City.